 You can do certain things to open the eustachian tube during pressure changes, such as:

 Pinching your nose, closing your mouth, and then acting as if you were going to breathe out through your nose

 Chewing gum or candy

 Using a ventilation tube is a choice for some people whose eustachian tubes don’t work well or for those who need to fly often.
 These may help you if you need high pressure oxygen therapy for wound healing.
 A surgeon places these tubes in the eardrum.
 They then help even out pressure differences.
 Ventilation tubes cannot prevent ear barotrauma caused by diving.

 Coping with ear barotrauma

 If you are a diver, don’t dive again until your injury has fully healed.
-Diving again too soon can cause reinjury.
-Your doctor will tell you when it is safe for you to dive again.
-You should also not fly until your doctor says it is OK.
+Diving again too soon can cause injury again.
+Your healthcare provider will tell you when it is safe for you to dive again.
+You should also not fly until your healthcare provider says it is OK.

 When to call your healthcare provider